hyperhq/docs.hyper.sh-hyper/Reference/CLI/service_rm.md

 ### Examples

-**Remove a service and all backend containers belonging to it:**
+**Remove a service and all associated containers:**

     $ hyper service rm http
     http

-**Remove a service but keep backend containers running:**
+**Remove a service but leave containers running:**

     $ hyper service rm --keep https
     https

-This will only remove the service, and all backend containers are not removed.
-You may need remove them manually by container ID.
+In this case, you need to remove the containers manually.